Aynsley Porchak

 Bobby currently judges extensively and presents historical showcases on fiddle styles with his old-time band “Kanawha Tradition.”
 It is not uncommon for historic fiddles once owned by great fiddlers such as Clark Kessinger and Ed Haley to show up at these events.
 Bobby is the custodian of these historical instruments.

-The 2022 Grand Masters will return to the Country Music Hall of Fame and Museum's Ford Theater on September 3rd and 4th (Labor Day Weekend).
+The 2024 Grand Master Fiddler Championship will be held September 1st (Labor Day Weekend).
 Visit this website often for updates.